 Hi, I’m Nancy.

-Then in 2021, I became a mom.
+Then, in 2021, I became a mom.

 I saw the system in a whole new way.

-I was lucky.
-I had time to recover, bond with my baby, and care for myself.
+I was lucky—I had time to recover, bond with my baby, and take care of myself.
+But that’s not the reality for most moms.

-But moms don’t get that privilege.
 I was stunned by what was missing: real support for moms.

 Moms deserve better.